Orange-OpenSource/ods-charts/CONTRIBUTING.md

 ### Checking Coding Style

 Format your code before committing to ensure your changes follow our coding standards.
+Please check the [Developer Guide > Formatting](DEVELOP.md#formatting) section for more information.

 ## License